oska1204/Vanilla-Webpack-Project/README.md

 ## Start using for a new project, or playground

 1. Clone the repo
-2. Select the branch you want
-3. Run `npm i` to install dependencies
+2. Run `npm i` to install dependencies
-4. Run one of the following commands, depending on intent:
+3. Run one of the following commands, depending on intent:

 ### Production Build